CURRENTLY ON SUMMER BREAK; CLASS RESTARTS 9TH SEPT.

 Further information, eg directions, how to pay, will be sent to you when you email me to book.

-My Journey with Pregnancy Yoga
+My Own Journey with Pregnancy Yoga

 During pregnancy was when yoga became embedded more deeply in my life.

 After reading her work and then being taught by her myself when I was 41 weeks pregnant, I was very happy to be able to train to teach pregnancy yoga with Uma Dinsmore Tuli, through Yogacampus, in April 2016, and am grateful to be passing on her deep wisdom and experience.
 I blend Uma’s teachings with the those of Birthlight, which I used a lot in my own pregnancies.
 I have completed Level 1 of the Birthlight Well Woman yoga diploma.